Many algorithms can be described with just conditionals, loops, and numeric values that can be stored in assignable variables, like this:

 Each location in an array is given an index, that location's "address" within the array.
 In this course, we’ll label the first location of an array with the index 1, the second location with the index 2, and so on.

 A is the name of the array above, then you refer to the first location — the location with index 1 — as

 A in the array above?

-Rather than piles of apples, a computer scientist will usually represent arrays and their contents more abstractly.
+Rather than piles of plums, a computer scientist will usually represent arrays and their contents more abstractly.
 Arrays in computer science are usually represented like this: